nlloyd/horn-of-mongo/README.md

 **_shellspawn.js_**, and **_updatef.js_** are excluded because they rely on the following functions `startMongoProgramNoConnect()` and `startParallelShell()` which there are no plans to implement

 ## Changelog

+### v1.3

+Updated and tested against mongodb version 2.4.6 Upgraded to use mongo-java-driver 2.11.3
+Applied patch from AquaFold Inc. that stores a reference to the DB instance after each API query for later getLastError() checks

 ### v1.2.1